gridplay/gpwebconfig/README.md

 Laravel 11 or higher required

 This package is so SecondLife residents can edit their inworld products through a webconfig.
-Designed to be used for GridPlay Productions
+Designed to be used for GridPlay Productions.
+Frontend coding required!
 ```json
     "repositories": [{
             "type": "vcs",